Nexus Academy | Personalized Drug & Alcohol Rehab

 Eye Movement Desensitization and Reprocessing (EMDR)

 EMDR is a specialized therapy designed to help your teen process and heal from trauma by encouraging them to briefly focus on the trauma while simultaneously experiencing guided eye movements and other bilateral simulations.
 It helps reduce the vividness and emotions associated with the traumatic experience.
-They will be less overwhelmed by the trauma and have long-lasting healing.
+This type of therapy can help clients be less overwhelmed by the trauma and improve long-lasting healing.

 Somatic Therapy